bbernhard/signal-cli-rest-api/README.md

 * `PORT`: Defaults to port `8080` unless this env var is set to tell it otherwise.

 * `SENTRY_DSN`: Sentry data source name link

-* `SENTRY_DEBUG`: In debug mode, the debug information is printed to stdout to help you understand what Sentry is doing.

 ## Clients & Libraries